Compare Convicted Driver Insurance

 Which car insurance companies do not ask about criminal convictions?

 Car insurance companies provide insurance quotes based on the risk profile of the driver.
 Criminal convictions and motoring offences are key factors in determining risk.
 As such, you will be asked about prior motoring and criminal offences.
 So in answer to the question, all insurance companies will ask about criminal and motoring offences.
 The only time that you can avoid declaring previous convictions is when that particular conviction is spent.
-See this link for further information on criminal convictions and rehabilitation periods.
+See

 Van insurance for convicted van drivers